Channel Coordination

-Channel coordination is a group of strategies you can use to target users where they are most likely to receive your message.
+Channel Coordination is a group of strategies for targeting users where they are most likely to receive your message.

 Several tools and strategies are supported to maximize engagement with users opted in to multiple notification channels.
-For example, a user may be opted in for notifications via their web browser, app, and an open channel.
+For example, a user may be opted in for notifications in their web browser, your app, and an open channel.

-Channel coordination requires implementing Named UserA customer-provided identifier used for mapping multiple devices and channels to a specific individual. .
-Named users are by definition an essential prerequisite for channel coordination, as they are required to map a user’s different channels to your internal identifier.
-If you are using User PreferenceA channel coordination strategy that targets a named user on their preferred channel. , you will also need to set user preference tags on the named user.
+Channel Coordination requires implementing Named UserA customer-provided identifier used for mapping multiple devices and channels to a specific individual..
+Named Users are by definition an essential prerequisite for Channel Coordination, as they are required to map a user’s different channels to your internal identifier.
+If you are using User PreferenceA Channel Coordination strategy that targets a Named User on their preferred channel., you will also need to set user preference TagsMetadata that you can associate with channels or Named Users for audience segmentation.
+Generally, they are descriptive terms indicating user preferences or other categorizations, e.g., wine_enthusiast or weather_alerts_los_angeles.
+Tags are case-sensitive. on the Named User.
 Follow the steps in Associating Channels with Named Users.

 Fan Out